 Certainly, a compilation like this makes vocal fry look like a new thing, but looks can be deceiving.
 As Mark Liberman showed at Language Log, evidence for its rise is only anecdotal, and it’s not hard to find examples of it going way back.
 People’s voices naturally drop in pitch at the end of phrases, and in many speakers, it will drop into the fry zone at that point.

 Whether or not vocal fry is actually on the rise, it is clear that people noticing fry, especially in young women, is on the rise.
-In a recent segment on This American Life, Ira Glass said “listeners have always complained about young women reporting on our show.
+In a 2015 segment on This American Life, Ira Glass said “listeners have always complained about young women reporting on our show.
 They used to complain about reporters using the word like and about upspeak … But we don’t get many emails like that anymore.
 People who don’t like listening to young women on the radio have moved on to vocal fry.”

-Glass talked to linguist Penny Eckert, who did a study asking people to rate how authoritative a radio reporter with vocal fry sounded.
+Glass talked to Eckert, who did a study asking people to rate how authoritative a radio reporter with vocal fry sounded.
 The response depended on the age of the rater.
 Those under 40 thought it sounded authoritative while those over 40 did not.
 Basically, as summed up by Glass, “if people are having a problem with these reporters on the radio, what it means is they’re old.”